-Congratulations on choosing a research project in the Department of Computing and Information Systems.
+Congratulations on choosing a Masters project in the School of Computing and Information Systems.
 You are embarking on an exciting journey with world-class researchers.
-Some of the Masters level courses available in CIS have a compulsory research project, others have an optional project.
-Whichever course you are enrolled in, make sure you have put in the groundwork to choose a project and a supervisor who suits your research interests.
-Research is a challenging exercise, but careful planning will ensure that you are doing a project that engages you and makes the task satisfying and rewarding.
+Some of the Masters level courses available in CIS have a compulsory project, others have an optional project.
+Whichever course you are enrolled in, make sure you have put in the groundwork to choose a project and a supervisor who suits your interests.
+R&D is a challenging exercise, but careful planning will ensure that you are doing a project that engages you and makes the task satisfying and rewarding.

-Research Projects can be attempted in the following courses:
+Projects can be attempted in the following courses: